Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Introduction

 The paper is organized as follows.
-Section \ref{sectionConv} introduces all the relevant notions from graph theory and contains some useful preliminary results.
+Section~\ref{sectionConv} introduces all the relevant notions from graph theory and contains some useful preliminary results.
 In particular, we recall the notion of the topological space of marked graphs.
-We then turn our attention to the study of tensor product of graphs in Section \ref{sectionTensor}.
-In Subsection \ref{SubSTensorConv} we investigate how the tensor product behaves under the convergence in the space of marked graphs.
-Starting from Subsection \ref{SubSTensorSchrei} we specialize to the case of graphs defined by a group action (so called Schreier graphs, see definition \ref{DefCayley}), and further to the case of the lamplighter group in Subsection \ref{subsectionLamplighter}.
-The structure of spider-web graphs is analyzed in Section \ref{sectionSpider}.
-Subsection \ref{sectionSpiderLamplighter} establishes in particular a connection between spider-web graphs and lamplighter groups.
-Section \ref{sectionSpectra} contains spectral computations on spider-web graphs.
-Results on transitivity and classification of spider-web graphs are collected in Section \ref{sectionGeneralResults}.
+We then turn our attention to the study of tensor product of graphs in Section~\ref{sectionTensor}.
+In Subsection~\ref{SubSTensorConv} we investigate how the tensor product behaves under the convergence in the space of marked graphs.
+Starting from Subsection~\ref{SubSTensorSchrei} we specialize to the case of graphs defined by a group action (so called Schreier graphs, see definition~\ref{DefCayley}), and further to the case of the lamplighter group in Subsection~\ref{subsectionLamplighter}.
+The structure of spider-web graphs is analyzed in Section~\ref{sectionSpider}.
+Subsection~\ref{sectionSpiderLamplighter} establishes in particular a connection between spider-web graphs and lamplighter groups.
+Section~\ref{sectionSpectra} contains spectral computations on spider-web graphs.
+In the last Section~\ref{sectionGeneralResults} we provide some further results about spider-web graphs and their relation to lamplighters.
+It turns out that all $\orkSw{k}{N}{M}$ are Schreier graphs of the lamplighter group $\lamp_k$ (Theorem~\ref{ThmWeakIsomorphism}) and we identify the subgroups to which they correspond (Theorems~\ref{ThmWeakIsomorphism} and~\ref{ThmSwSchreier}).
+It is then shown in Theorem~\ref{thmTransitivity} that for all $k$, the graph $\orkSw{k}{N}{M}$ is transitive if and only if $M\geq N$.
+In Theorem~\ref{thmSpiderasfiniteCayley}, we show that if moreover $N$ divides $M$, it is a Cayley graph of a finite quotient of the lamplighter group $\lamp_k$.

 The authors would like to thank Vadim Kaimanovich for his interest in this work and for inspiring discussions on the subject of the paper.
+They also would like to thank the anonymous referee for his careful reading and his valuable remarks.